Milkshak3s/COLDBREW/README.md

 ## Usage
-Run setup.py to clear out docs and create filesystem
+setup.py to clear out docs and create filesystem

-Run server.py to start c2 server
+server.py to start c2 server

-Run control.py to stage commands for agents to grab
+control.py to stage commands for agents to grab

+cleanup.py to remove existing log and cmd files

 ## Connecting implants